digSelf/cpp-nano-degree/README.md

 ## Memory management

-In cpp, memory refers to the storage space where your program's variables and data are stored while you program is running.
+In cpp, memory refers to the storage space where your program's variables and data are stored while you program is running. **Pointer** is a machine address with a type associated with it at compile time.

 ### Memory Addresses and Hexadecimal Numbers